-Before joining the L. Perkins Agency, Rachel Brooks worked as an agent apprentice to Louise Fury.
+Before joining the Bookends, Rachel Brooks worked as an agent apprentice to Louise Fury, and then worked for several years as an agent at L. Perkins Agency.
 In addition to her industry training, Rachel has a business degree and graduated summa cum laude with a BA in English from Texas A&M University-CC.
 She is excited about representing young adult fiction, as well as sexy adult romances.
 In YA, she’s looking for authentic voices and memorable characters.
 In romance, she loves alpha heroes and determined heroines.

 After five years in children’s book marketing, including stints at Simon & Schuster and Bloomsbury, Rachel Stark joined Sky Pony Press as an Assistant Editor in 2015.
 She acquires fiction and graphic novels for the middle grade and young adult markets, as well as the occasional picture book, and is particularly interested in stories in any genre that reflect the diversity of the world we live in and speak directly to communities that face oppression; complex female characters with deep, well-articulated inner worlds; and speculative fiction, especially fantasy, that uses the conventions of its genre to critique or subvert the rules that structure contemporary society.
 You can follow her on Twitter at @syntactics.